HSA

 Your coverage will end once you leave the payroll and stop contributing to your account, unless you plan ahead during open enrollment.
 You can contribute your full annual election before you leave the payroll, which will allow you to use your account for expenses incurred after you leave.

 When you enroll, make sure to indicate the number of paychecks you expect to receive before you leave the payroll.
 If you are unable to plan ahead, you may still continue to participate in the HCSA by making after-tax COBRA payments directly to the FSA administrator.
-You can also pre-pay the balance of your annual election before you leave the payroll.
-Email the plan at [email protected] if you wish to arrange pre-payments.

 I am an adjunct professor at a state university, and don’t expect to receive paychecks during the summer months.
 Will that affect my participation in the HCSA?